-(Sadly, we were preparing the 45th anniversary documentary interview for Free‘s Fire and Water album in June when we received word that Andy Fraser, bass player who as a teenager wrote and performed”All Right Now”, had passed away after a lengthy illness ) With the exception of B.B.King‘s Top 40 hit “The Thrill Is Gone”, most white Baby Boomer teenagers had gotten our limited exposure to the blues second-hand via young English bands such as Led Zeppelin.
+(Sadly, Andy Fraser, bass player who as a teenager wrote and performed”All Right Now”, has passed away after a lengthy illness ) With the exception of B.B.King‘s Top 40 hit “The Thrill Is Gone”, most white Baby Boomer teenagers had gotten our limited exposure to the blues second-hand via young English bands such as Led Zeppelin.
 And even though the members of London-based Free were no older than me ( bass player Andy Fraser was a veteran of John Mayall’s Bluesbreakers at 15 ), the sound of lead singer Paul Rodgers‘ voice and lead guitarist Paul Kossoff‘s crying sustained notes, in very sparse arrangements, really appealed to me.

 Drummer Simon Kirke would go on with Rodgers to found Bad Company by 1974, & Kossoff succumbed to the ravages of heroin addiction in 1976, but not before recording six Free studio albums containing “Woman”,”Fire and Water”,”Heavy Load”,”All Right Now” written by Fraser,”The Stealer”,”Catch a Train”, and often-covered “Wishing Well”, all in this classic rock interview. –Redbeard